 Hough at Nights are fun activities throughout the year for Hough students and families.
 They consist of a Monster Mash Bash in October, a Chili Cook-off contest in November, a Bingo Night in January, a STEM Carnival in April and a talent show to end the year (just to name a few)!

 We believe in the power of play to bring out the best in every kid.

 Playworks is an elementary school program designed to improve recess for kids and teachers.
 Playworks will help equip our staff and community with the tools needed to create a positive recess experience for every one of our students.
 By shifting behavior on the playground, we expect to see more positive student engagement, more fun play opportunities and reduced negative incidences so that our students can return to the classroom ready to learn.

-Our Recess Team, composed of para-educators, teachers and principal will use a brand of games designed to promote inclusion.
+Our Recess Team, comprised of paraeducators, teachers and principal, will use a brand of games designed to promote inclusion.
 Additionally our team will apply new group management techniques to teach students how to play well together, resolve conflicts, and develop leadership skills.
 Playworks trainers will return to our school to observe recess and give us feedback so that we can have the best possible recess for our students.

 We invite you to come join us for recess.

 - Come share some High Five’s and offer positive encouragement